openshift-labs/learn-katacoda/operatorframework/helm-operator/intro.md

 We will now focus on the easiest way to get started developing an Operator:

 * **Helm**:
-Useful for securely running Helm charts without [Tiller](https://helm.sh/docs/glossary/#tiller) and  doesn’t rely on manual invocation of Helm to reconfigure your apps.
+Useful for securely running Helm charts without [Tiller](https://helm.sh/docs/glossary/#tiller) and  it doesn’t rely on manual invocation of Helm to reconfigure your apps.
 Check out the [Helm Operator Getting Started guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/helm/user-guide.md) for more information.

 ## Comparing Helm to a Helm-based Operator from the Operator SDK